Memory > Visual and Verbal Memory

 Learn more about this exercise:

-The right temporal lobe is the main brain area that is stimulated with this exercise.
+This exercise stimulates the right temporal lobe, the central brain area.
 It may help strengthen visual memory, spatial memory, and visual concentration.
 Visual memory is a part of memory that maintains some aspects of the senses involved with visual experiences.

 In this exercise, the user must practice paying attention to written language, memorizing words or shapes of words, and figure discrimination.
-In everyday life, individuals use these skills to remember the meanings of traffic signs we come across, how to tell the difference between products in a store aisle, and how to distinguish one medication from another.
+In everyday life, individuals use these skills to remember the meanings of traffic signs, tell the difference between products in a store aisle, and distinguish one medication from another.

 A very high degree of control is available.
 The parameters that can be selected are: